nighthawkcoders/APCSA/_posts/2022-08-15-TP100-college_board_history.md

 ---
 toc: true
 layout: post
-description:
+title: Student Scoring on AP Exam
-categories: [collegeboard]
+description: History of student scores on exam using results from 2022, 2021, and 2020.
+Teacher provides insight and history on successes and failures.
 permalink: /unit/history
 image: /images/ap_scores.png
-title: History of Student Scoring on AP Exam
+categories: [units]
 ---

 ## History of CSA AP Exams